josephRashidMaalouf/Portfolio/README.md

 ## MAUI
 ### [Joe Quiz Maker](https://github.com/josephRashidMaalouf/JoeQuizMaker)
 <i>January 2024</i><br>
 This is yet another a cross-platform app built with .NET MAUI, featuring a shell app architecture and implementing the MVVM design pattern.
-In this application I have used mongoDb for data storage, and MongoDb Driver as my ORM.
+In this application I have used MongoDb for data storage, and MongoDb Driver as my ORM.
 The application is essentially a quiz maker that allows the user to write and play quizzes.

 ### [Z Home Library](https://github.com/josephRashidMaalouf/ZHomeLibrary)
 <i>January 2024</i><br>